MichaelGrafnetter/MichaelGrafnetter.github.io/en/_posts/2015-10-20-dumping-ntds-dit-files-using-powershell.md

     - Security
 ---

-Although there exist several tools for dumping password hashes from the Active Directory database files, including the open-source [NTDSXtract](https://github.com/csababarta/ntdsxtract) from Csaba Bárta whose great research started it all, they have these limitations:
+Although there exist several tools for&nbsp;dumping password hashes from&nbsp;the&nbsp;Active Directory database files, including the&nbsp;open-source [NTDSXtract](https://github.com/csababarta/ntdsxtract) from&nbsp;Csaba Bárta whose great research started it&nbsp;all, they have these limitations:

-- They do not support the built-in indices, so searching for a single object is slow when dealing with large databases.
+- They do&nbsp;not support the&nbsp;built-in indices, so&nbsp;searching for&nbsp;a&nbsp;single object is&nbsp;slow when&nbsp;dealing with&nbsp;large databases.
-- Most of the tools are either Linux-only or running them on Windows is not simple enough.
+- Most of&nbsp;the&nbsp;tools are either Linux-only or&nbsp;running them on Windows is&nbsp;not simple enough.
-- Almost none of these tools can modify the database.
-And if they do, they do not support transaction logs and are quite cumbersome.
+- Almost none of&nbsp;these tools can modify the&nbsp;database.
+And&nbsp;if&nbsp;they do, they do&nbsp;not support transaction logs and&nbsp;are quite cumbersome.

-Therefore, I have decided to create [my own set of PowerShell cmdlets](https://github.com/MichaelGrafnetter/DSInternals/blob/master/Documentation/PowerShell/Readme.md) that wouldn’t have these shortcomings.
-In the process, I have unintentionally created my own framework that is built on top of Microsoft’s [ManagedEsent](https://github.com/microsoft/ManagedEsent) library and hides the complexity of the underlying database.
-I am planning to release it at GitHub later this year.
+Therefore, I&nbsp;have decided to&nbsp;create [my own set of&nbsp;PowerShell cmdlets](https://github.com/MichaelGrafnetter/DSInternals/blob/master/Documentation/PowerShell/Readme.md) that&nbsp;wouldn’t have these shortcomings.
+In&nbsp;the&nbsp;process, I&nbsp;have unintentionally created my own framework that&nbsp;is&nbsp;built on top of&nbsp;Microsoft’s [ManagedEsent](https://github.com/microsoft/ManagedEsent) library and&nbsp;hides the&nbsp;complexity of&nbsp;the&nbsp;underlying database.
+I&nbsp;am planning to&nbsp;release it&nbsp;at GitHub later this&nbsp;year.

-One of the cmdlets I have created is **Get-ADDBAccount**, which can be used to extract password hashes, Kerberos keys and even reversibly encrypted passwords from ntds.dit files.
-Here is an example of its usage:
+One of&nbsp;the&nbsp;cmdlets I&nbsp;have created is&nbsp;**Get-ADDBAccount**, which&nbsp;can be&nbsp;used to&nbsp;extract password hashes, Kerberos keys and&nbsp;even&nbsp;reversibly encrypted passwords from&nbsp;ntds.dit files.
+Here is&nbsp;an&nbsp;example of&nbsp;its usage:

 ```powershell
 # First, we fetch the so-called Boot Key (aka SysKey)